Good Grief Cook

 queso fresco on scrambled eggs makes a perfect pair

-Speaking of cheese and back in my own kitchen I have been working on some new recipes for grilled cheese sandwiches.
-After a hard day in the garden cooking up something like a grilled cheese and dining out al fresco on the deck is an easy and delicious way to end the day.
-Heading into the warmer weather we often enjoy a cool glass of rosé wine with a grilled cheese sandwich.
-It’s a rustic perfect pairing, but who says wine has to be fancy?
+Heading into the warmer weather we often enjoy a cool glass of rosé wine with a burrata sandwich.
+It's a rustic perfect pairing, but who says wine has to be fancy?
 Rosé matches quite well with just about any cheese and bread.
-It’s not as elaborate as some famous celebrity chef dishes, but it works.
+It's not as elaborate as some famous celebrity chef dishes, but it works.

 Cheers!